cariad/cariad.games/content/images/index.md

 ---
 headless: true
 resources:
+  - name: bicycle-gold-standard-2025-bottom
+    params:
+      alt: A photograph of the bottom of a Bicycle Gold Standard playing cards tuck box.
+The text reads "© 2022.
+The United States Playing Card Company.
+All rights reserved.
+Manufactured by The United States Playing Card Company, Erlanger, KY 41018.
+Made in USA."
+There are "möbius loop" recycling, CE (Conformité Européene) and UKCA (UK Conformity Assessed) logos.
+The Universal Product Code is 073854016510."
+      caption: Front of the tuck box
+      game: Bicycle Gold Standard
+      mime: image/jpeg
+      resample_format: lanczos webp photo
+    src: bicycle-gold-standard-2025-bottom.jpg

   - name: bicycle-gold-standard-2025-front
     params:
-      alt: A photograph of a Bicycle Gold Standard playing cards tuck box.
+      alt: A photograph of the front of a Bicycle Gold Standard playing cards tuck box.
 The box has a gold border with a blue spade icon in the centre.
       caption: Front of the tuck box
       game: Bicycle Gold Standard
       mime: image/jpeg